 Following the contest, an awards banquet is held, with the three highest-ranked teams receiving plaques.
 Members of the winning team become eligible to receive a $500 scholarship to attend the University.

-The 2018 contest is scheduled to be held on Friday, March 23.
-For more details, read this.
+The 2019 contest is scheduled to be held on Friday, March 29.
+For more details about the conduct of the 2018 contest, read this.
 For more information, contact Dr. Bob McCloskey, Assistant Professor, Dept. of Computing Sciences.

 Registration for this year's contest is closed.
 Sorry.